 When you’ve got a business to run, you need to do a million and one things each day, but negative reviews can harm a company if not addressed quickly.

-If not responded to immediately, business owners can forget about reviews, and therefore, issues remain unresolved.
+If not responded to immediately, business owners can forget about the review; therefore, issues remain unresolved.

 Though you may not be happy to receive negative reviews, they are beneficial.
 Constructive criticism helps you and your company identify where there are issues, allowing you to remedy them.

 Though you may have done what was agreed on, the customer thinks otherwise, so put yourself in their position.
-They’ve paid out money for a service and not received what they expected and are now disappointed.
+They’ve paid out money for a service, not received what they expected and are now disappointed.

-While you may think it’s the customer who’s in the wrong, apologise anyway.
+While you may think it’s the customer who’s in the wrong, apologies anyway.
 To the customer and others reading your response, they’ll see that you’re not too proud to own up to potential mistakes.
-Apologising and sympathising allows you the opportunity to show the human side of your business.
+Apologising and sympathising allow you to show the human side of your business.

 Don’t forget, the way you apologise can make all the difference.
 Saying “I’m sorry you feel this way” puts the fault onto the customer.
 Instead, say, “We apologise that our service didn’t meet your expectations”.

 Don’t ask the customer questions about their review/feedback.